Buying or Selling Your Home?

 Owning Property in an Association

-Many people do not understand what they are becoming part of when the purchase property that is governed by an association.
+Many people need to understand what they are becoming part of when they purchase property governed by an association.

 The disclosure statement signed by homebuyers when they contract to purchase a home within an association informs them that the association exists and gives them some basic information regarding such.
-However, those disclosures do not go into detail regarding the responsibilities and obligations that go along with owning property in an association.
+However, those disclosures do not detail the responsibilities and obligations accompanying owning an association’s property.

 There are some basic things both homebuyers and homeowners should know when purchasing and living in a community or condominium with an association.